Cylindrical model structures: Acknowledgements

 \begin{assum} Let $\cl{A}$ be a category with finite limits and colimits. \end{assum}

-\begin{rmk} We make this assumption to be consistent with the definition of a model category which was recalled in \ref{ModelCategoryRecollectionsSection}.
+\begin{rmk} We make this assumption to be consistent with the definition of a model category which was recalled in \ref{ModelCategoryRecollectionsChapter}.
 Our work in fact relies only upon the existence of mapping cylinders and mapping co-cylinders in $\cl{A}$.

 This is a significant difference.
-Mapping cylinders and mapping co-cylinders exist in the category of chain complexes in an arbitrary additive category for example whereas finite limits and colimits do not. \end{rmk}
+Mapping cylinders and mapping co-cylinders exist in the category of chain complexes in any additive category, for example, whereas arbitrary finite limits and colimits do not. \end{rmk}

 \begin{thm} Let $\cylinder = \big( \cyl, i_{0}, i_{1}, p, v, \subdiv, r_{0}, r_{1}, s, \Gamma_{ul}, \Gamma_{lr}, \Gamma_{ur} \big)$ be a cylinder in $\cl{A}$ equipped with:

 \begin{itemize} [itemsep=1em,topsep=1em]